ros2/ros2_documentation/source/Contributing/Design-Guide.rst

 **Implementation**

-* configure "reliable" reliability mechanism
+* Configure "reliable" reliability mechanism
-* configure NACK reponse delay and suppression duration of writer to 0
+* Configure NACK reponse delay and suppression duration of writer to 0
-* configure heartbeat response delay of reader to 0
+* Configure heartbeat response delay of reader to 0

 .. code-block:: bash